Akuli/teek/docs/tutorial.rst

   ``tk.Label(window, text="blah blah")``.
 Some common options can also be used without passing the option name explicitly with ``text=``, e.g.
   ``tk.Label(window, "blah blah")``.
-This is widget-specific, and it's documented in pythotk's documentation; for example, this label thing is documented in :class:`.Label` docs.
+This is widget-specific, and it's documented in teek's documentation; for example, this label thing is documented in :class:`.Label` docs.

 Sometimes the name of a widget option happens to be a reserved keyword in